 What is Dropshipping?

-Dropshipping is a popular alternative for aspiring business owners who want to start a new business but don’t have the financial resources or desire to run a conventional retail store.
+Dropshipping is a popular alternative for aspiring business owners who want to start a new ecommerce business but don’t have the financial resources or desire to run a conventional retail store.
 Unlike with traditional brick-and-mortar stores, dropshipping sellers don’t need to open a physical store or hire employees, keep the lights on, pay overhead expenses, or stock items.
 Instead, they open an online store and buy from wholesalers who already have the items and warehouse facilities.

 Benefits of Dropshipping